-These views are welcome at any time but are specifically sought as part of their annual review, as part of meetings with SEND staff and at the end of a targeted intervention.
+These views are welcome at any time but are specifically sought as part of their annual review, as part of their Pupil Progress Meetings and at the end of a targeted intervention.
 All pupils are asked to contribute to the setting of their own targets.